albin/mathapi/README.md

 camelCase for identifier names (variables and functions). format for brackets is (){}
 For more info see comenteded section in server.js file
-camelCase for identifier names (variables and functions). format for brackets is (){}
+camelCase for identifier names (variables and functions).
+format for brackets is (){}
-For more info see comenteded section in server.js file We are using port 3000 on the server  Dont forget it when you doing your tests.
+For more info see comenteded section in server.js file
+We are using port 3000 on the server.
+Dont forget it when you doing your tests.